micmejia/bible-dump/NKJV/Mark/Mark 16.md

 But he said to them, "Do not be alarmed.
 You seek Jesus of Nazareth, who was crucified.
 He is risen!
 He is not here.
 See the place where they laid Him.

 ###### 7
-But go, tell His disciples--and Peter--that He is going [^a]before you into Galilee; there you will see Him, as He said to you."
+But go, tell His disciples--and Peter--that He is going before you into Galilee; there you will see Him, as He said to you."

 ###### 8
-So they went out [^b]quickly and fled from the tomb, for they trembled and were amazed.
+So they went out quickly and fled from the tomb, for they trembled and were amazed.
 And they said nothing to anyone, for they were afraid. ## Mary Magdalene Sees the Risen Lord

 ###### 9
-[^c]Now when _He_ rose early on the first _day_ of the week, He appeared first to Mary Magdalene, out of whom He had cast seven demons.
+Now when _He_ rose early on the first _day_ of the week, He appeared first to Mary Magdalene, out of whom He had cast seven demons.

 ###### 10
 She went and told those who had been with Him, as they mourned and wept.